rhammy/pulse_server/documentation/daily_notes.md

 - Players and NPC enemies are today.
 Also I want to get started on class diagrams.
 - Players and NPCs will inherit from the same wizard parent class.
 Movement will execute differently obviously.
 - Next I need to create a 2D map object.
 A coordinate grid, and maybe a struct that will contain an xy coordinate.
+- The map will be composed of entities.